ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: numbered="false" toc="exclude"}

-A dot child name which is not a single asterisk (`*`) is considered to have a key.
+A dot child name which is not a single asterisk (`*`) is considered to have a member name.
-It selects the value corresponding to the key from any object node.
+It selects the value corresponding to the name from any object node.
 It selects
 no nodes from a node which is not a object.

-The key of a dot child name is the sequence of Unicode characters contained in that name.
+The member name of a dot child name is the sequence of Unicode characters contained in that name.

 A dot child name consisting of a single asterisk is a wild card.
 It selects